JuneTheMistborn/Switch-DaySkipper/README.md

 26. Next, open up flip, press ctrl+u, then enter.

-27. Then press ctrl+l and in the window it brings up navigate to the dayskipper folder, and double click on the joystick.hex file.
+27. Then press ctrl+l and in the window it brings up navigate to the Switch-DaySkipper-Master folder, and double click on the joystick.hex file.

 28. Finally press run, and it is ready to go!